summer-solutions/orm/README.md

     // you need to run code that will read data from queue and execute changes
-    // run in separate goroutine (cron script) consumer := NewAsyncConsumer(engine, "my-consumer", "default", 1) // you can run maximum one consumer consumer.Digest() //It will wait for new messages in a loop, run receiver.DisableLoop() to run loop once
+    // run in separate goroutine (cron script) consumer := NewAsyncConsumer(engine, "my-consumer", 1) // you can run maximum one consumer consumer.Digest() //It will wait for new messages in a loop, run receiver.DisableLoop() to run loop once

-    consumerAnotherPool := NewAsyncConsumer(engine,  "my-consumer", "another_redis", 5) // you can run up to 5 consumers at the same time
+    consumerAnotherPool := NewAsyncConsumer(engine,  "my-consumer", 5) // you can run up to 5 consumers at the same time consumerAnotherPool.Digets()
-    consumerAnotherPool.Digets()
 }